qiuyangnie/orders-management/README.md

 # orders-management

+# Introduction:
+* This document includes basic but instrumental design process for approaching the assessment, instructions to use the application, and project critical evaluation.

+# Instructions:

+# Critical Evaluation:

 # Design Process:
 ## Relational Database Design Process
 ### Step 1: Define the Purpose of the Database (Requirement Analysis)